Inclusions of $C^*$-algebras arising from fixed-point algebras: -irreducible inclusions arising from fixed-point algebras into crossed products

-We introduce some further notation.
+We shall here prove our main results regarding $C^*$-irreducibility of inclusions arising from fixed-point algebras into crossed products.
 Let $H$ be a finite group and let $\beta \colon H\to \Aut(A)$ be an action of $H$ on the $C^*$-algebra $A$.
 Let (or simply $A^H$ if confusion seems unlikely) be the fixed-point algebra of $\beta$.
 Consider the projection

 where $u \colon H\to UM(A\rtimes_\beta H)$ denotes the canonical unitary representation which implements $\beta$ in the crossed-product.
 Note that $p^\beta$ commutes with $A^H$.
-Rosenberg observed in \cite{Rosenberg} that the image of the $^*$-homomorphism $a \in A^H \mapsto ap^\beta = \frac{1}{|H|}\sum_{h\in H}a u_h\in A\rtimes_\beta H$ is equal to $p^\beta(A \rtimes_\beta H)p^\beta$, so that we get an isomorphism
+Rosenberg observed in \cite{Rosenberg} that the image of the $^*$-homomorphism ${A^H \ni a} \mapsto ap^\beta = \frac{1}{|H|}\sum_{h\in H}a u_h\in A\rtimes_\beta H$ is equal to $p^\beta(A \rtimes_\beta H)p^\beta$, so that we get an isomorphism